aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-xml-configuration.md

 -   `factoryMethod`: The name of the method to call to create the bean instance.
 This can be a static method (if `factoryBean` is not specified) or an instance method (if `factoryBean` is specified).
 -   `initMethod`: Specifies a method to be called on the bean instance immediately after it is created and all its properties have been set.
 This is useful for custom initialization logic.
 -   `destroyMethod`: Specifies a method to be called when the bean is being removed from the container (e.g., when the container is shutting down).
 Useful for releasing resources.
+-   `dependsOn`: Specifies the IDs of the beans that the current bean depends on.
+Multiple IDs can be specified, separated by commas.
+This ensures that the specified beans are initialized before the current bean and destroyed after it.
 -   `lazyInit`: If `true`, the bean will be created only when it is first requested, rather than at application startup.
 This applies only to `singleton` beans.
 The default is `false`.
 -   `important`: If `true`, this bean is marked as a primary candidate for dependency injection when multiple beans of the same type exist.
 The default is `false`.